Jump to:

 Good housekeeping

 Employers and workers should ensure that work areas are kept clean and free of lead dust.
 Surfaces should be cleaned with water, wet mops, wet rags, and vacuums with high efficiency particulate air (HEPA) filters to prevent lead dust from contaminating work clothes and tools.
-Surfaces should not be wiped or or swept when dry as this will raise lead dust into the air where it can be inhaled and cause further contamination to other surfaces.
+Surfaces should not be wiped or swept when dry as this will raise lead dust into the air where it can be inhaled or cause further contamination to other surfaces.

 Dispose of contaminated rags and filters in line with safe work procedures.